deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](charts/charts_25_3.png "🔼 Figure 8: Correlation between the number of masked random heads and performance of Llama3-8B-Instruct with DeCoReentropy on each task.
 The correlations are quantified by the Pearson Correlation Coefficient r for each plot.
 Detailed results are listed in Table 14 and Table 16.")

-> 🔼 The chart displays the correlation between the number of masked random heads and the performance of Llama3-8B-Instruct model using DeCoReentropy across various tasks, showing varying trends depending on the task type.
+> 🔼 The chart displays the correlation between the number of masked random heads and the performance of Llama3-8B-Instruct model using DeCoReEntropy across various tasks, showing a variety of positive and negative correlations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Correlation between the number of masked random heads and performance of Llama3-8B-Instruct with DeCoReentropy on each task.
 The correlations are quantified by the Pearson Correlation Coefficient r for each plot.
 Detailed results are listed in Table 14 and Table 16.